ModelOriented/hstats/README.md

 Furthermore, different variants of the original statistics in [1] are available.

-DALEX explainers, meta learners (mlr3, tidymodels, caret) and most other models work out-of-the box.
+DALEX explainers, meta learners ({mlr3}, {tidymodels}, {caret}) and most other models work out-of-the box.
 In case you need more flexibility, a prediction function `pred_fun()` can be passed to any of the main functions.

 ## Landscape